datacities/datacities.github.io/index.md

 author_profile: false
 entries_layout: none
 ---
+This website collects and documents data strategies from cities around the world.
+The goal is to create a reference and source of inspiration for other cities looking to establish or refine their data strategies.

+You can contribute to this website via [Github](https://github.com/datacities/datacities.github.io).

 <div style="display: grid; grid-template-columns: repeat(auto-fill, minmax(300px, 1fr)); gap: 20px;">
   {% for strategy in site.strategies %}